Pickled Dreams and Homegrown Things

 More events at

-A class-based program that offers lectures and hands-on activities that demonstrate the practices used in modern and traditional homesteading.
-Rachel Hillier of Little Dirt Farms will introduce you to Corrales agricultural history and issues, water rights and the Acequia, beginning sustainability, and more.
+"Introduction to Homesteading" is a class based program that offers lectures and hands on activities that demonstrate the practices used in modern and traditional homesteading.
+Topics will include Corrales agricultural history and issues, water rights and the Acequia, basics of homesteading, and beginning sustainability.
+Learn practical techniques of seed saving, perennial starts, potting medium, and soils.